Cedar Square at the heart of Blackpool town centre

 New Bright Bench for Edward Street

-A new contemporary bench, designed by local artist Tina Dempsey, is newly installed on Edward Street.
+You’ll also find a new contemporary bench, designed by local artist Tina Dempsey, installed on Edward Street.

 It’s the second bench which Tina’s designed for the town centre.
 The ‘Fancie Bench’ on King’s Square is already a popular local landmark opposite St John’s Church of England Primary School.